mythril-forge/homebrew-spells/spells/cantrips/friends.md

 ---

 ## Description
 As you cast this spell, you focus your attention on one non-hostile creature of your choice.
 For the duration, you have advantage on all Charisma checks directed at your target.
-The spell ends if it becomes hostile towards you.
+The spell ends if it becomes hostile toward you.

 When the spell ends, the creature realizes that you used magic to influence its mood and could become hostile toward you.
 A creature prone to violence might attack you.
 Another creature might seek retribution in other ways (at the DM's discretion), depending on the nature of your interactions with it.